AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/groupsAndVariables.rst

   ؜

 .. tip::
-  To only show a block if another variable is equal to a specific value (such as a variable acting as a switch with a value select), use the ``==`` operator.
+  To only show a block if another variable is **equal** to a specific value (such as a variable acting as a switch with a value select), use the ``==`` operator.

-So in this very simple case, variable C is only shown when its value is less than 10.
+In this example, we have radio buttons that switch the calculator between addition mode and multiplication mode.
+When the variable ``operator`` equals 1, the result for addition is shown.
+When it equals 2, the variable that contains the result for multiplication is shown.

 .. figure:: img/show-hide-blocks-4.png
   :alt: Variable c shows when its value is less than 10
   :align: center

-  Variable C is shown when its value is less than 10.
+  The variable holding the result for addition is shown when **operator == 1** is true.

 .. figure:: img/show-hide-blocks-5.png
   :alt: Variable c is hidden when its value is 10 or more
   :align: center

-  It is hidden if its value is greater is 10 or more.
+  The variable holding the result for multiplication is shown when **operator == 2** is true.

 Variable blocks
 ^^^^^^^^^^^^^^^